 By Steve Miller

 When Electrical District No. 3 was formed in Pinal County, Arizona, in 1926, solar energy was still pretty much science fiction.
 In fact, the Rural Electrical Administration, part of Franklin D. Roosevelt’s New Deal didn’t come into existence until 1935.
 At that time, only ten percent of rural America had electricity; ninety percent of the urban population did.
-That’s because privafante corporations wouldn’t enter the rural market if there wasn’t any profit in it for them.
+That’s because private corporations wouldn’t enter the rural market if there wasn’t any profit in it for them.

 If you lived in Arizona in the 1920s, your best hope for relief from the summer heat was an electric fan – if you had electricity.
 Today, air conditioning in most of Arizona is considered absolutely essential.
 Along with the demand for electricity comes the price to obtain it.
 For most homes, it’s the most expensive utility.